 Mini-Split vs. Central AC Cost in 2026: Which System Saves More?

 Mini-Split vs. Central AC Cost in 2026: Full Comparison Central AC costs $3,500-$7,600 installed in homes with existing ductwork in 2026, while mini-split systems run $3,000-$13,500 depending on the number of zones.
 The deciding factor is ductwork: if your home already has ducts, central AC is usually cheaper.
 If it does not, mini-splits save $5,000-$15,000 by eliminating ductwork installation entirely.
 Mini-splits also use 30% less energy on average, which compounds into significant savings over 15-20 years.
-I have watched the mini-split market transform construction projects over the past five years.
-Last year, a homeowner in Doylestown wanted to add AC to a 1920s stone farmhouse with no ductwork.
-The central AC quotes came in at $14,000-$18,000 (including new ductwork through finished walls and ceilings).
-The mini-split quote was $7,800 for three zones.
+The mini-split market has transformed construction projects over the past five years.
+Take a homeowner in Doylestown who wanted to add AC to a 1920s stone farmhouse with no ductwork: the central AC quotes came in at $14,000-$18,000 (including new ductwork through finished walls and ceilings), while the mini-split quote was $7,800 for three zones.
 Same comfort, half the price, and no demolition of original plaster walls to run ducts.
-Use our AC...
+Use our AC Size...

 Tankless vs. Tank Water Heater Cost in 2026: 20-Year Comparison